 Nowadays, though, I’ve been trying to cook more and have been enjoying spending time in the kitchen every now and then.
 The only problem?
 Supermarkets are a solid 10 blocks from my New York City apartment.
 Walking that far with a grocery haul in tow is not really pleasant, and like many New Yorkers, I do not have a car.
 There are some smaller markets here and there in my neighborhood, but none that are practical for major grocery shopping.

-Add that I’m very fortunate to be in a position where I can get groceries delivered, thus avoiding large crowds indoors and lowering my risk of catching COVID-19.
+Add that I’m very fortunate to be in a position where I can get groceries delivered.
 That means the Whole Foods delivery service wins the day for me.

 I can redeem those points for cash back, or for Amazon purchases.
-While I can also redeem them for travel via Chase, I haven’t taken any long-range trips during the pandemic, and I am using my other credit cards to earn points that I’ll use for travel when it’s safe to do so again.
+While I can also redeem them for travel via Chase, I haven’t taken any long-range trips during the pandemic, and I am using my other credit cards to earn points that I’ll use for travel in the future.
 I find that redeeming the points I earn from this card on Amazon purchases is a great way for me to save money on everyday purchases.

 Another top contender for grocery purchases is the American Express® Gold Card.
-With it, you’ll earn 4x Membership Rewards points at U.S. supermarkets (up to $25,000 per year, then 1x) as well as at restaurants worldwide.
-While I do use the Amex Gold card very frequently, I find that using my Amazon Prime card helps me save money on groceries, while the Gold card — which has a $250 yearly membership fee — helps me earn points that I’ll eventually use for travel.
-Between the two of them, I know I have a good balance and credit card strategy.
+With it, you’ll earn 4x Membership Rewards points at U.S. supermarkets (on up to $25,000 per calendar year, then 1x) as well as at restaurants.
+While I do use the Amex Gold card very frequently, I find that using my Amazon Prime card helps me save money on groceries, while the Gold card — which has a $250 annual fee (See Rates & Fees) — helps me earn points that I’ll eventually use for travel.
+Between the two of them, I know I have a good balance and card strategy.

 “We do most of our grocery shopping at Whole Foods, so getting 5% back saves us hundreds of dollars a year,” says Ben Mutzabaugh, a senior editor at The Points Guy (which is also owned by NextAdvisor’s parent company, Red Ventures.)

 You must be an Amazon Prime member to get approved for this card.
-However, you’ll get a $100 statement credit immediately upon approval, no minimum spending required.
-This alone almost offsets the $119 Amazon Prime membership fee.
+However, you’ll get a $150 statement credit immediately upon approval, no minimum spending required.
+This alone offsets the $119 Amazon Prime membership fee.

 There’s no delivery fee on orders from Whole Foods over $35.
 If you’re not a Whole Foods shopper, you can take advantage of Amazon’s food delivery service, Amazon Fresh, which also earns 5% back with the card.
 Orders over $35 from Amazon Fresh (or $50, depending on your area) also have no delivery fees.